 Install the Signup Form Code Snippet

 Some integrations, such as Shopify and BigCommerce, automatically install klaviyo.js when you set up our built-in integration.
+Additionally, if you've installed the Klaviyo plugin with WooCommerce or Magento, you automatically have klaviyo.js installed as well.
 If you've already enabled klaviyo.js then you don't need to also install the snippet listed lower in this section.

 To install Klaviyo signup forms on your site, first copy the signup form code snippet below and update "Public API Key" with your Klaviyo Public API Key.
 Then, paste the updated snippet into your site's theme files.